How I Think About Email

 Social media has never replaced email, and it never will.

-Email sits underneath everything else: account access, receipts, notifications, updates, long-form communication, and identity itself.
-Platforms come and go, but email persists.
+Email sits underneath everything: logins, receipts, notifications, subscriptions, long-form communication — identity itself.
+Platforms rise and fall.
+Email persists.

-What frustrates me is how casually it’s treated — especially by younger users.
-My daughter once showed me her inbox with over 3,000 unread emails.
-Not because she didn’t care, but because email had become a dumping ground rather than a tool.
+What frustrates me is how casually it’s treated, especially by younger users.
+My daughter once showed me her inbox with over 3,000 unread messages.
+Not because she didn’t care, but because email had become a dumping ground instead of a tool.

 Email is how I think and work

-I use email as a task list, a reminder system, a way to stay informed, and a way to talk directly with readers of my blog.
-It’s not just communication — it’s part of how I organise my life.
+I use email as a task list, a reminder system, a way to stay informed, and a way to talk directly with readers.
+It isn’t just communication — it’s part of how I organise my life.

-That’s why bad interfaces bother me so much.
+That’s why bad interfaces bother me.
 Poor defaults create stress.
-Clutter hides important things.
-And when email goes wrong, it quietly drains attention every single day.
+Clutter hides what matters.
+And when email goes wrong, it doesn’t usually explode — it just drains attention, every day, in small and expensive ways.

 I work towards inbox zero as much as possible — not as a productivity badge, but as a way to keep email usable.

-For me, inbox zero doesn’t mean replying to everything immediately or treating email like a to-do app.
-It means knowing that what’s in my inbox actually needs attention, rather than being a backlog of noise.
+Inbox zero, for me, doesn’t mean replying instantly or treating email like a to-do app.
+It means my inbox contains things that genuinely need attention, not an unmanaged backlog of noise.

 Control matters more than clever features

-When that control isn’t offered, people add their own layer.
-Tools like DuckDuckGo Email Protection reflect this shift by letting people use forwarding addresses for sign-ups, reduce tracking, and step away from high-volume senders without touching their primary inbox — effectively recreating the flexibility that preference controls should provide.
+When control isn’t offered, people build their own layer.
+Tools like DuckDuckGo Email Protection exist because people want more than “receive everything” or “unsubscribe forever”.
+They want to sign up safely, reduce tracking, and step away from high-volume senders without touching their primary address — recreating the preference controls email should have had all along.

-One design decision I keep coming back to is how marketing emails handle unsubscribes.
+One design decision I keep coming back to is unsubscribes.

-Too many emails now offer a single, blunt option: unsubscribe entirely.
-What’s missing are basic preference controls — reducing frequency, pausing messages, or choosing what type of emails you actually want to receive.
+Too many marketing emails offer a single blunt option: unsubscribe entirely.
+What’s missing are basic controls — reduce frequency, pause for a while, choose categories, or change how often you hear from them.

-I don’t think this reflects how people actually use email.
-Most people don’t want to stop hearing from a brand altogether — they just want fewer emails, or different ones.
-When that option isn’t available, unsubscribe becomes the default, even when it isn’t what the subscriber intended.
+Most people don’t want to sever the relationship.
+They just want fewer emails, or different ones.
+When that option isn’t available, unsubscribe becomes the default — even when it isn’t what the subscriber intended.

 Good email design gives people control, not ultimatums.

-This matters because inboxes are not static.
-How much email someone wants changes over time, depending on context, workload, and relevance.
-Design that assumes a permanent, all-or-nothing decision ignores that reality — and pushes people toward disengagement rather than adjustment.
+Because inboxes aren’t static.
+How much email you want changes with workload, context, and relevance.
+Systems that assume a permanent all-or-nothing decision push people towards disengagement rather than adjustment.

-This idea underpins much of how I think about inbox design, email fatigue, and long-term trust — and why unsubscribe-only email design so often misses what subscribers actually want.
+That idea underpins much of how I think about inbox design, email fatigue, and long-term trust — and why unsubscribe-only email design so often misses what subscribers actually need.

 Privacy is practical, not ideological

-I no longer use Gmail as my primary inbox, largely due to privacy concerns.
-But I also understand why it remains so popular.
+I don’t use Gmail as my primary inbox anymore, largely due to privacy concerns — but I also understand why it remains dominant.

 It’s fast, familiar, and deeply integrated into how many people live and work online.

-Privacy, for me, isn’t about absolutism.
-It’s about reducing unnecessary exposure, understanding trade-offs, and choosing tools that align with how I want email to behave.
+Privacy, for me, isn’t absolutism.
+It’s reducing unnecessary exposure, understanding trade-offs, and choosing tools that behave the way I want email to behave.

-That’s why I currently use Proton Mail as my main email provider.
-It strikes a balance that works for me: strong privacy protections, a clean interface, and features that don’t fight my workflow.
+That’s why I currently use Proton Mail as my main provider.
+It strikes the balance I want: strong privacy protections, a clean interface, and features that don’t fight my workflow.

 The tools I use — and why